Readless

 That is the core reason this specific comparison is valuable: both Feedly and Inoreader are capable readers, but they fail in different ways once your source volume grows.
 If your main goal is reducing reading time, pair this with a digest-first workflow at How Readless works.

 Feedly's official docs describe Free, Pro, Pro+, and Enterprise tiers (Feedly documentation).
-For concrete free-plan numbers used by most evaluators, Zapier's 2025 testing cites Feedly Free at up to 100 sources, with Pro from about $8/month (Zapier review).
-In practice, Feedly is usually the easiest onboarding path for users who want to read quickly with minimal setup.
+For concrete free-plan numbers used by most evaluators, Zapier's 2026 testing cites Feedly Free at up to 100 sources (Zapier review, 2026).
+In practice, Feedly is the easiest onboarding path for users who want to read quickly with minimal setup.

-WeaknessLower free cap for power usersHeavy readers may outgrow Free faster
+WeaknessLower free cap for power usersHeavy readers outgrow Free in weeks

 • Choose Feedly Free if: you follow a focused list of sources and want the easiest learning curve.